loiseaujc/QuadProg/paper/paper.md

 ## A modernized implementation

 Among the many algorithms proposed to solve convex QPs, the one by @goldfarb-idnani has proven to be efficient, numerically stable and accurate.
-A popular implementation of this algorithm is `quadprog` by Berwin Turlach, interfaced with the `R` programming language as early as 1997 [@turlach2007quadprog].
+A popular implementation is `quadprog` by Berwin Turlach, interfaced with the `R` programming language as early as 1997 [@turlach2007quadprog].
 Since then, `quadprog` has been ported to many different languages, including [JavaScript](https://github.com/albertosantini/quadprog), [Rust](https://docs.rs/quadprog/latest/quadprog/), or [Julia](https://github.com/fabienlefloch/GoldfarbIdnaniSolver.jl).
-Yet, very little effort within the Fortran community has been devoted to modernizing the original source code.
+Yet, little effort within the Fortran community has been devoted to modernizing the original source code.
 This contribution is a step in this direction.
-It is part of a wider community-driven effort aiming at modernizing the overall Fortran ecosystem.
+It is part of a wider community-driven effort aiming at modernizing the Fortran ecosystem at large.

 Written in FORTRAN 77, the original `quadprog` implementation makes use of language features now considered as obsolete.
 Moreover, `blas` and `lapack` being not as well established back then as they are today, many vector and matrix-vector operations relied on simple implementations, potentially hindering the use of modern CPU instructions or hardware acceleration.
 In our modernization effort, the most important updates to the original code include:

 - Sources have been translated from FORTRAN 77 fixed-form to Fortran 90 free-from.
-- All obsolescent features (`goto`, `continue`, etc) have been removed and the code base now is fully compliant with the Fortran 2018 standard.
+- All obsolescent features (`goto`, `continue`, etc) have been removed and the code is now fully compliant with the Fortran 2018 standard.
 - Calls to appropriate `blas` and `lapack` functions now replace most hand-crafted or `linpack` implementations for improved performances.

-While we retained the definition of the original interfaces (see `qpgen1` and `qpgen2`), we also provide modern object-oriented interfaces (see `qp_problem`) as well as utility functions to solve non-negative least-squares (`nnls`) and bounded-variables least-squares (`bvls`).
+We also provide modern object-oriented interfaces (see `qp_problem`) as well as utility functions to solve non-negative least-squares (`nnls`) and bounded-variables least-squares (`bvls`).

 ## A modern object-oriented interface